MaggieDaisy/Easy_Skincare/README.md

 - remove the Postgres Database URL from settings.py so it will not end up in version control, and commit changes
 - install sort of webserver by typing `pip3 install gunicorn` and freeze that to the requirements.txt file
 - create a Procfile and type `web: gunicorn easy-skincare.wsgi:application` to the file, make sure there is no extra line after the first line as this can confuse host Heroku
-- log in to Heroku by typing heroku login -i
+- log in to Heroku by typing `heroku login -i`
-- type heroku config:set DISABLE_COLLECTSTATIC=1 (in my case also add --app easy-skincare) in the terminal to stop Heroku from collecting the static files
+- type `heroku config:set DISABLE_COLLECTSTATIC=1` (in my case also in the end add `--app easy-skincare`) in the terminal to stop Heroku from collecting the static files
 - allow Host in settings.py by inserting heroku app name and localhost
 - add, commit and push all changes to GitHub
 - type `git push heroku main` to push everything to Heroku and check if the app was deployed successfully (pray at that moment)